Hawxy/Auth0Net.DependencyInjection/README.md

 ### Utility

-This library exposes a simple string extension, `ToAuth0Uri()`, that can be used to format a naked Auth0 domain into the proper URL.
+This library exposes a simple string extension, `ToHttpsUrl()`, that can be used to format the naked Auth0 domain sitting in your configuration into a proper URL.

+This is identical to `https://{Configuration["Auth0:Domain"]}/` that you usually end up writing _somewhere_ in your `Startup.cs`.

 For example, formatting the domain for the JWT Authority: